-Art History, Ceramics, Drawing, Design Thinking, Digital Photography, Figure Drawing, Film, Film History, Graphic Design, Junior Portfolio, Painting, Photography, Online Design, Metalwork, Sculpture, Senior Portfolio, Surface Design, The Woods, 21st Century Makers, and Woodworking
+Art History, Ceramics, Contemporary Craft, Drawing, Design Thinking, Digital Photography, Figure Drawing, Film, Graphic Design, Junior Portfolio, Painting, Photography, Online Design, Metalwork, Sculpture, Senior Portfolio, Surface Design, 21st Century Makers, and Woodworking

-Accelerated Music Theory, Acoustics, Acting, Advanced Acting, Audio Production, Beatz, Eightnotes, Electronics for Musicians, Guitar and Ukelele, Improv, Keyboarding, Modern Music Band, Movement, Music Performance, Music Technology, Park Jazz Collective, Parksingers, Rhythm Workshop, Set Design, Shakespeare, String Ensemble, Theatrical Productions (fall, winter, and spring), Vocal Chords, and Wind Ensemble
+Accelerated Music Theory, Acoustics, Acting, Advanced Acting, Audio Production, Beatz, Directing, Eightnotes, Electronics for Musicians, Ethnomusicology, Guitar and Ukelele, Improv, Keyboarding, Modern Music Band, Movement Matters, Music and Film, Music Performance, Music Technology, Park Jazz Collective, Parksingers, Rhythm Workshop, Set Design, Shakespeare, String Ensemble, Theatrical Productions (fall, winter, and spring), Vocal Chords, and Wind Ensemble

-Faculty: five full-time and six part-time music, art, film, and theater teachers
+Faculty: five full-time and six part-time music, art, movement/dance, and theater teachers

 “At Park, my passions for singing and arranging music were sparked by the accelerated Music Theory class and my membership in Vocal Chords, one of Park’s a cappella groups.
 It was there, working with a devoted and talented faculty who really knew me, that I gained the confidence and stamina to balance my academic studies with my music.
 At the University of Pennsylvania, I performed in the a cappella group, Off The Beat.
 Over four years, I arranged several songs, recorded albums, and helped our group reach the semi-finals of the International Championship of Collegiate A Cappella.
 Because of my time at Park, I was able to achieve that same balance at Penn and felt well prepared to thrive as a college student, continuing to grow both as a scholar and as a musician..”